Pre-Dentistry at Southern Oregon University

 Welcome to pre-dentistry at Southern Oregon University.
-If you are considering dentistry as a career, please read through this information, and contact either Miller or Oswald very soon.
+If you are considering dentistry as a career, please read through this information, and contact either Drs.
+Miller or Roden very soon.
 We want to know of your interests and help answer any questions you may have.

 Dr. John Roden, Department of Biology Pre-dental Advisor

 Office: Science 226

 Dr. Greg Miller, Department of Chemistry Pre-dental Advisor

 Tel: (541) 552-6408

 The following information is based principally on the Oregon Health Sciences University Doctor of Dentistry Program, but applies to most of the dental schools in the United States.

 * Completion of 3 years minimum in any academic major (4-year bachelor's degree in practice)

 * Completion of required courses in the sciences